 When making in-state sales, it is important to determine if you are located in an origin-based or destination-based state to figure out what rate to charge for sales tax.

-Utah is an origin-based state, meaning sales tax is determined based on the buyer’s location.
-That means for a Utah-based seller, sales tax is generally based on the location of the buyer when selling within the state.
+Iowa is a destination-based state, meaning sales tax is determined based on the seller’s location.
+That means for an Iowa-based seller, sales tax is generally based on the location of the seller when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from Texas to a customer in Salt Lake City, Utah, where you have nexus, you’d apply Salt Lake City’s sales tax rate to that sale.
+For instance, if you’re selling a product from Florida to a customer in Des Moines, Iowa, where you have nexus, you’d apply Des Moines’ sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Utah sales tax returns.
-Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.
+The next step after collection is filing and remitting your Iowa sales tax returns.
+Filing and remittance can vary in frequency, either semi-monthly, monthly, quarterly, or annually.

-It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Utah’s sales tax regulations.
+It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Iowa’s sales tax regulations.

-In Utah, the due date falls on the last day of the following month for monthly and quarterly filers.
+In Iowa, the due date falls on the last day of the following month.
 For instance, sales tax collected in January is due by February 28th (or 29th if it’s a leap year) for monthly filers.

-To file your sales tax return for Utah, a few options are available:
+To file your sales tax return for Iowa, a few options are available:

-Some states offer a discount to businesses for collecting, filing, and remitting sales tax on time as an incentive to process sales taxes promptly.
-Utah’s timely filing discount is 1.31% of the sales tax due.
+Some states offer a discount to businesses for collecting, filing, and remitting sales taxes on time as an incentive to process them promptly.
+However, Iowa does not offer a discount.

-Currently, for 2025, there are no planned sales tax holidays in Utah.
+For 2025, the planned sales tax holidays in Iowa are:

-Here are the specific penalties for non-compliance with sales tax regulations in Utah:
+Here are the specific penalties for non-compliance with sales tax regulations in Iowa:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.